meric/l2l/README.markdown

 Description
 -----------
-A tail-call-optimized, object-oriented, unicode-enabled lisp that compiles to and runs as fast as lua.
+A tail-call-optimized, object-oriented, unicode-enabled lisp that compiles to and runs as fast as Lua.
 Equipped with macros and compile-time compiler manipulation.
-Comes with all built-in lua functions.
+Comes with all built-in Lua functions.

 Requires Lua 5.2!